Are You Prepared For A Natural Disaster?

 However, when thinking of your next most important asset…your business, who protects that?
-Who ensures things will be ok when the next big one is going to hit or it is burning down as your employees run out the back door?
+Who ensures things will be okay when the next big one is going to hit or it is burning down as your employees run out the back door?
 What about when an earthquake so gigantic begins shaking that all you can really do is “duck and cover”?

 YOU.
 Yep, the one that has CEO, President or whatever kitschy name you titled yourself and put on your business card.
 Preparing your business for the next catastrophe is not only smart thinking, it could be the only thing you come out alive with.

 Beyond our business’s being our lively hood, they are an asset to be nurtured and invested in, slowly over time building equity and eventually becoming a return on investment so big, one should cash in when the right time is given.